mozilla-conduit/review/README.md

 - `submit.always_blocking` : when true reviewers in commit descriptions will be marked as blocking. reviewers specified on the command line override this setting (default: false).
-- `submit.warn_uncommiteed` : when true show a warning if there are uncommitted changes in the working directory (default: true)
+- `submit.warn_untracked` : when true show a warning if there are uncommitted or untracked changes in the working directory (default: true)
 - `updater.self_last_check` : epoch timestamp (local timezone) indicating the last time an update check was performed for this script.  set to `-1` to disable this check.
 - `updater.arc_last_check` : epoch timestamp (local timezone) indicating the last time